happypeter/happyschool/src/pages/007-ckb-mine/index.md

 Once the downloading finished, we have our node up and running, awesome~~~

-## Config to Use your own wallet
+## Use Your Own Wallet

 Now I need to generate our own wallet and replace the default configuration for the local node, so that the mining reward goes to my own wallet.

-Firstly, create a simple node project.
+Firstly, create a simple Nodejs project.
 Be aware that this project is not part of the node, and it's only used to generate a wallet for us.

 ```
 $ node --version